aelshako/Dijkstra-Routing-Algorithm-C-/README.md

-# Dijkstra-Routing-Algorithm-C-
+# Dijkstra Routing Algorithm (programmed in C)
-Implementation of Dijkstra's routing algorithm in C via custom node data types(structs).
+- Implementation of Dijkstra's routing algorithm in C via custom node and link data types(structs).
 Graphs are read in as a text file and the resultant path between two nodes is displayed on the console.
+Extensive testing has taken place to verify the functionality of the program.